What is Cocaine?

 The brain is always working to try to make the best out of what our bodies are going through.
 It can fluctuate and adapt according to what chemicals we put into our bodies, and how long we decide to take part in a certain “vice”– whether that be drugs, food, sex, exercise, or even entertainment.

-Our brains, in a sense, compensate different chemicals in trying to maintain balance.
+Our brains, in a sense, compensate for different chemicals in trying to maintain balance.
 When we put harmful substances into our bodies, the brain can no longer do this effectively so it takes in the chemical of choice as “normal”.
 After a while, when there’s a physical addiction, once the substance stops being used, that is when withdrawal symptoms occur.

 Physical or Mental Addiction

 Physical addiction is the main concern when it comes to cocaine.
-Since a cocaine addict is dependent on the high release of dopamine, they physically feel a need to continue regular cocaine use.
+Since cocaine addict is dependent on the high release of dopamine, they physically feel a need to continue regular cocaine use.
 Otherwise, unwanted withdrawal symptoms start to happen.
 As physical addiction progresses, detox will need to be completed for there to be a successful start to sobriety.

 Although there is a standard physical addiction, cocaine can also result in a psychological, or mental, addiction.
-The psychological addiction happens when someone who abuses drugs feels a need to experience the same feelings or distractions their drug use brings.
+Psychological addiction happens when someone who abuses drugs feels a need to experience the same feelings or distractions their drug use brings.
 Actually, anyone can be psychologically addicted to pretty much anything, using their “vice” to recreate good feelings or cover up a personal pain.